marietuco11/lab5-soa/REPORT.md

 Challenge,Solution
 Understanding why odd numbers behaved inconsistently,Learned about channel types and how DirectChannel load-balances vs. PublishSubscribeChannel broadcasts.
-Tracing message flow through multiple components,Used the logging statements with emojis to visualize the path each message takes.
+Tracing message flow through multiple components,Used the logging statements to visualize the path each message takes.
 Understanding why negative numbers needed separate handling,Realized that gateway-injected messages should bypass routing logic and go directly to the service without transformation.
 ---